UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

           R --quiet --no-save --no-restore -e "install.packages('<r-package>', repos='<repo>')"

-      You find a list of packages in CRAN (https://cran.r-project.org/) and a list of repos here: https://cran.r-project.org/mirrors.html

-      Please choose a location close to you when picking a repo.

    .. tab:: From inside R

       .. code-block:: sh

           install.packages('<r-package>', repos='<repo>')

-      You find a list of packages in CRAN (https://cran.r-project.org/) and a list of repos here: https://cran.r-project.org/mirrors.html

-      Please choose a location close to you when picking a repo.

 In either case, the dependencies of the package will be downloaded and installed as well.